 There is also an Escape Room but we didn’t do this.
 Escape Rooms take roughly 60 minutes to complete, so this time may have to be factored into a short trip itinerary!
 However, I did do one during 48 hours in Krakow (Poland) and it was a really fun experience!

-Packed out with Musicians and Artists selling paintings and crafts and one of Prague’s ‘Icons’ as there are 2 fancy towers on either end.
-Good to see on the way to the…
+Charles Bridge is packed out with musicians and artists selling paintings and crafts.
+The bridge is one of Prague’s ‘Icons’ as there are 2 fancy towers on either end.
+This is a good way to cross to river on the way to see the…

 John Lennon Wall